inmanta/inmanta-core/docs/quickstart.rst

     inmanta -vvv  export -d

 The first time you run this command may take a while, as all dependencies are downloaded.

+When the model is sent to the server, it will start deploying the configuration.
 To track progress, you can go to the `dashboard <http://127.0.0.1:8888>`_.

 .. note::